kkmithrandir/strypes-ts/README.md

 Open the project using <preferably> VS code
 Install "Playwright Test for VSCode" extension
-Install "Cucumber for VSCode" extension
+Install "Cucumber for VSCode" extension in the console run: npm install

 ====RUNNING & REPORTING====
-Run the tests/features by adding @testing tag and then run 'npm test'in the terminal Test reports are automatically generated inside 'target' folder after the test has been finished
+Run the tests/features by adding @testing tag and then run 'npm test' in the terminal Test reports are automatically generated inside 'target' folder after the test has been finished
 Externally a report is generated and shared on https://reports.cucumber.io